Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Discussion

 \subsection{Technical implications}

-\heading{Summary} This work presents, to our knowledge, the first systematic, cross-dataset investigation of multi-epoch deep learning approaches for ECG arrhythmia detection, introducing S4ECG, a novel architecture that leverages structured state space models to capture long-range temporal dependencies in cardiac rhythm analysis.
-Our systematic evaluation across four major ECG databases demonstrates consistent and substantial improvements of multi-epoch models over conventional single-epoch approaches, with particularly notable gains in out-of-distribution scenarios.
+\heading{Summary} This work presents, to our knowledge, the first systematic, cross-dataset investigation of multi-window deep learning approaches for ECG arrhythmia detection, introducing S4ECG, a novel architecture that leverages structured state space models to capture long-range temporal dependencies in cardiac rhythm analysis.
+Our systematic evaluation across four major ECG databases demonstrates consistent and substantial improvements of multi-window models over conventional single-window approaches, with particularly notable gains in out-of-distribution scenarios.

-\heading{Multi-epoch paradigm} The most significant finding is the consistent optimal performance achieved in the 20-40 epoch range (10-20 minutes of ECG data), suggesting fundamental characteristics of cardiac rhythm analysis that extend beyond dataset-specific artifacts.
-Multi-epoch models achieve statistically significant improvements ranging from 1.0\% to 11.6\% in macro-AUROC across different evaluation scenarios, with particularly striking gains for challenging arrhythmia types such as atrial flutter (+18.7\% improvement in OOD settings).
-Similarly, multi-epoch models, in comparison to single-epoch models, show a substantially increased specificity at a fixed sensitivity level of 0.9, indicating a substantial reduction in false positive predictions.
-The stability of these improvements across diverse datasets, acquisition protocols, and patient populations provides strong evidence for the generalizability of multi-epoch approaches.
+\heading{Multi-window paradigm} The most significant finding is the consistent optimal performance achieved in the 20-40 window range (10-20 minutes of ECG data), suggesting fundamental characteristics of cardiac rhythm analysis that extend beyond dataset-specific artifacts.
+Multi-window models achieve statistically significant improvements ranging from 1.0\% to 11.6\% in macro-AUROC across different evaluation scenarios, with particularly striking gains for challenging arrhythmia types such as atrial flutter (+18.7\% improvement in OOD settings).
+Similarly, multi-window models, in comparison to single-window models, show a substantially increased specificity at a fixed sensitivity level of 0.9, indicating a substantial reduction in false positive predictions.
+The stability of these improvements across diverse datasets, acquisition protocols, and patient populations provides strong evidence for the generalizability of multi-window approaches.

-We envision that this work will contribute to a paradigm shift in arrhythmia detection algorithm design, encompassing both temporal modeling evolution—from single-epoch analysis toward temporally-aware multi-epoch approaches—and architectural advancement from traditional CNN/LSTM frameworks toward efficient structured state space models that better align with clinical practice and the inherent temporal nature of cardiac arrhythmias.
+We envision that this work will contribute to a methodological transition in arrhythmia detection algorithm design, encompassing both temporal modeling evolution—from single-window analysis toward temporally-aware multi-window approaches—and architectural advancement from traditional CNN/LSTM frameworks toward efficient structured state space models that better align with clinical practice and the inherent temporal nature of cardiac arrhythmias.

 \heading{Broader impact} Beyond the empirical findings, this work establishes a methodological framework for investigating temporal dependencies in physiological time series analysis.
 The consistent validation of moderate sequence length principles across ECG arrhythmia detection and sleep staging domains suggests broader applicability of these design principles in biomedical signal processing.
 The S4ECG architecture provides a computationally efficient solution for long-range dependency modeling that scales linearly with sequence length.